taeseongkr/taeseongkr/README.md

 Software Engineer
 ----------------

-After graduating from university with a Bachelor of Engineering degree, specialized in Computer Science, I embarked on my journey to become a professional developer.
-I have a passion for working with visuals and strive to create the best possible user experience through my work.
+Solution-focused engineer crafting full-stack applications with intelligent AI features, from system design to server and UI.

 * ✉️  You can contact me at [work.taithai@gmail.com](mailto:work.taithai@gmail.com)
-* 🧠  I'm working on developing virtual robot engines in simulation using Unreal Engine
+* 🧠  I'm working on developing virtual robot engines in simulation using Unreal Engine, Multi Agents System
-* 🤝  I'm open to collaborating on IoT, Computer Vision, mobile applications
+* 🤝  I'm open to collaborate on AI solution, Web, Mobile Application

 ### Skills